 The hike starts at an old ski area parking lot and leads to a lookout over Lake Superior.
 The trail then follows a ridge to a second viewpoint where it descends the cliffs and travels through an ancient raised beach.

-In the winter you can take an alternate route to the lookout by hiking down to Jarvis Bay Beach from Jarvis Bay Road, then crossing the frozen Jarvis River and then hiking up the old logging road up to the lookout.
-Alternate route is shown on the map.
+In the winter you can take an alternate route to the lookout by hiking down to Jarvis Bay Beach from Jarvis Bay Road, then crossing the frozen Jarvis River, and then hiking up the old logging road up to the lookout.
+The alternate route is shown on the map.